redbear/IoT_pHAT/eeprom/experimental/README.md

 	- This version makes use the UART0 on GPIO 14 and 15 for the Bluetooth, but need to add `init_uart_clock=48000000` to the end of the `/boot/config.txt` file.
 This seems more stable than using UART1.
 We are also asking the RPi team if we can automate this part.

-	- With this, you do not need to modify the script file from `/lib/systemd/system/hciuart.service`
+	- With this, you do not need to modify the script file from,

+		 `$ nano /lib/systemd/system/hciuart.service`

 		The original: